rathiromil13/Info_Viz_HW1/Readme.md

 We can observe that Life Exopectancy goes hand in hand with GDP per capita i.e. they've higher correlation.
 As expected negative relationship with Child Mortality,

 Here's the distribution for each continent.
+The Life Expectancy for Africa value as well as range is relatively less than other three continents while it is relatively high for Europe.

 ![GIF for GDP Distribution Across Europe[]{label="fig:GDP Vs Child Mortality Vs Life Expectancy"}](europe_life_gdp.png)
 ###### Figure 7: GDP per Capita for each country in Europe for each year

 ![GIF for GDP Distribution Across Asia[]{label="fig:GDP Vs Child Mortality Vs Life Expectancy"}](asia_life_gdp.png)
 ###### Figure 8: GDP per Capita for each country in Asia for each year

 ![GIF for GDP Distribution Across America[]{label="fig:GDP Vs Child Mortality Vs Life Expectancy"}](america_life_gdp.png)
-###### Figure 9: GDP per Capita for each country in Americafor each year
+###### Figure 9: GDP per Capita for each country in America for each year

 ![GIF for GDP Distribution Across Africa[]{label="fig:GDP across continents in different time"}](africa_gdp_life.png)
 ###### Figure 10: GDP per Capita for each country in Africa for each year

+At the same time, Child Mortality rate is very high in Africa as compared to other continents.

+The common Trend to be observed is that GDP per Capita and Average Life Expectancy is increasing everywhere wherease Child mortality is decreasing.